noidier/Information_Network/network-hub-rs/README.md

 # Network Hub for Information Network

 A secure, distributed communication system with TLS encryption that can span from thread to network levels.
+This crate provides a hierarchical hub system that allows communication across scope levels from individual threads up to networked machines.

 ## Features

 - **Hierarchical Routing**: Thread → Process → Machine → Network
-- **Message Interception**: Priority-based handling of messages
+- **Message Interception**: Priority-based handling and modification of messages
-- **Function Replacement**: Dynamic method interception and proxying
+- **API Registry**: Register and discover APIs across scope boundaries
+- **Request Timeouts**: Built-in timeout handling for network communication
 - **Encrypted Communication**: TLS for all network traffic
 - **Reverse Proxy**: Secure API gateway with route configuration